Novice and Early Career Nurses Can Help Solve Nursing Shortages

 Early Career Nurses can also Solve Staffing Shortages

 Not only are healthcare organizations reluctant to hire and train new grads, but nurses with only a little experience are also being turned away.
-Many healthcare employers require a minimum of two years’ experience for hiring nurses, which creates a catch-22: nurses can’t get hired without experience, but they can’t gain experience without getting hired.
+Many healthcare employers require a minimum of two years of experience for hiring nurses, which creates a catch-22: nurses can’t get hired without experience, but they can’t gain experience without getting hired.

 Providers that are having a hard time filling nursing positions should consider hiring nurses with less than a year or two of experience.
 As with new grads, these nurses are more willing to cover overnight or irregular hour shifts that long-time nurses no longer want to work.
 In addition, nurses with lower levels of clinical experience are more willing to work at hospitals in regions that may not be sought-after destinations.

 AMN Healthcare placed a travel nurse at a rural Pennsylvania hospital who had exactly one year of clinical experience.
 Today, she is currently on her third travel assignment at the hospital, and her supervisors had only great things to say about her.
-One nurse manager said, “She is a great team player and very good in building rapport with her patients.”
+One nurse manager said, “She is a great team player and very good at building rapport with her patients.”

-A healthcare organization that doesn’t have the budget to hire experienced nurses for certain positions, or can’t match the wages of a larger city, may find that nurse with less experience can better fit their financial needs and add great value to their organizations.
+A healthcare organization that doesn’t have the budget to hire experienced nurses for certain positions, or can’t match the wages of a larger city, may find that nurses with less experience can better fit their financial needs and add great value to their organizations.

 New grad nurses and early career nurses are essential to solving the growing nursing shortage.
 As older nurses begin to retire, we’ll need these nurses to fill the gap.
 Remember, all nurses were novice nurses at the beginning of their careers.